mantil-io/go-lambda-examples/guide/README.md

 ### Create Lambda function

-Lets create first create a lambda function, and then we will look into the process.
+Let's create first create a lambda function, and then we will look into the process.
 Position yourself into the _handler_ folder and there run _publish.sh_ from the scripts folder: